Joy-Division/JoyDict/mgstts/readme.md

 Metal Gear Solid: The Twin Snakes is a GameCube port of Metal Gear Solid 2's codebase, modified to serve as a remake of Metal Gear Solid.

+## Archive Files

+Two digests, calculated with the function ``GV_StrCode`` (24-bit), are stored in place of filenames.
+One is a 24-bit hash of the original filename sans its extension.
+The other is an 8-bit hash of the first character of the filename extension.

+**Note:** These are most often stored as two 32-bit integers.

-## Filename Extensions (Archive)
+### Filename Extensions

 The Twin Snakes handles extension IDs in the same manner as MGS2.

 Only the first character of the extension is hashed. ``0x61`` (the value of ``a`` in ASCII encoding) is then subtracted from the hash.
 The final result should always be no more than 8 bits wide.

-This method ensures that any given extensions beginning with the same character will collide.
+**Note:** This method ensures that any given extensions beginning with the same character will collide.

-**Note:** In most cases, only one file extension is used per lowercase alphabetic character.
-These have been mapped to their corresponding IDs in the table below.

 ID       | Extension(s) | Notes
 -------- | ------------ | -----